marly2317/purple_hack/README.md

 #### Start Ollama:

-Run Ollama with LLaMA 3.2 locally, ensuring it is properly configured to handle at least a 3B model size for performance. https://ollama.com/library/llama3.2:1b
+Run Ollama with LLaMA 3.2 locally, ensuring it is properly configured to handle， and it is recommended to use at least a 3B parameter model for optimal performance. https://ollama.com/library/llama3.2:1b